 Taking on more debt will only increase your total debt load, which in turn affects your chances of getting your mortgage approved.

-If you plan on applying for a mortgage in the near future, avoid taking other lines of credit or loans such as student loans, personal loans, car loan, etc.
+If you plan on applying for a mortgage shortly, avoid taking other lines of credit or loans such as student loans, personal loans, car loans, etc.